bioinformaticsdotca/MIG_2025/module3/README.md

 -	Builds a concatenated reference alignment that includes all these core genes;
 -	Uses Fasttree (Price et al., 2010) to build an unrooted phylogenetic tree from this alignment.

+The result is the file `core_gene_alignment.tre`.

 **Do**:

-Retrieve the matrix and tree file from the course Github page.
+Retrieve the matrix and tree file from the [course Github page](https://github.com/bioinformaticsdotca/MIG_2025/tree/main/module3).

 ### Using Microreact